George Hardy (actor): Career

-Hardy studied at Auburn University during the 1970s.
+Hardy graduated from Auburn University in 1977.
+He was also an Auburn cheerleader.
 At that time he was interested in theater.
 He took acting classes, but gave up the idea of becoming an actor because he feared that it wouldn't be a practical career.
 Hardy eventually became a dentist.
 He was practicing in Salt Lake City when he auditioned for Troll 2 at the urging of some of his patients.
 He ended up winning the role of Michael Waits, head of the family that falls victim to the titular villains.
 After the film's dismal reception following a direct-to-video release, he returned to practicing dentistry full-time and did not pursue acting any further.

 Word of mouth slowly spread about Troll 2 regarding how laughably poor it was, allowing a loyal fanbase to develop.
 This reached a head with the Upright Citizens Brigade's 2006 "Troll 2 Experience" screening, where Hardy was thrust back into the limelight as a guest of honor (along with several other cast members).
 He and fellow co-star Michael Stephenson collaborated shortly thereafter on the behind-the-scenes documentary Best Worst Movie (2009).
 This film has gone on to receive widespread critical and audience acclaim and was the centerpiece of an international tour that both Hardy and Stephenson engaged in between 2009 and 2010.

 Following the success of Best Worst Movie, Hardy revived his acting career and has been involved in numerous projects.
-These include Eric Hordes' yet-to-be-released film Goblin 2, in which he reprises his Troll 2 role of Michael Waits.
+These include Eric Hordes' film Under ConTroll, in which he reprises his Troll 2 role of Michael Waits.
 Hardy had his first leading role since Troll 2 when he played Sgt.
-Travis Delmore in Texas Cotton (2018), which he also executive producer.
+Travis Delmore in Texas Cotton (2018), which he also executive-produced.